ThipkanlayaJaiaue/adaptive-executive-function-tasks/README.md

-Detailed task configurations can be found in the published paper and its supplementary materials.
+Detailed task configurations can be found in the published paper and its supplementary material